Heartland Family Service Iowa Family Works

 Heartland Family Service Iowa Family Works - Council Bluffs, IA

 Heartland Family Service Iowa Family Works is an inpatient rehab center located at 1722 Avenue C in the 51501 zip code in Council Bluffs, IA.
 It is operated by a private non-profit organization.
-Heartland Family Service Iowa Family Works provides buprenorphine detoxification, relapse prevention from naltrexone and suboxone prescription.
-Some of the treatment approaches used by Heartland Family Service Iowa Family Works include motivational interviewing, community reinforcement and CBT.
+Heartland Family Service Iowa Family Works provides buprenorphine maintenance, relapse prevention from naltrexone and administers naltrexone.
+Some of the treatment approaches used by Heartland Family Service Iowa Family Works include motivational interviewing, matrix model and relapse prevention.
 Heartland Family Service Iowa Family Works also specializes in detox services and offers inpatient opioid detox.
-Heartland Family Service Iowa Family Works provides short-term residential treatment, residential detox and 90 day inpatient rehab.
-It also provides residential treatment for substance abuse, inpatient treatment for drug/alcohol addiction and mental health diagnosis and transitional housing.
-Other addiction treatment offered includes gambling disorder treatment and general addiction disorder treatment.
+Heartland Family Service Iowa Family Works provides residential rehab, one year inpatient rehab and short-term residential treatment.
+It also provides inpatient treatment for dual diagnosis, residential treatment for substance use and inpatient detox.
+Other addiction treatment offered includes treatment for gambling disorder and general addiction disorder treatment.

 Address: 1722 Avenue C, Council Bluffs, IA 51501